jorks/jorks.github.io/_pages/hello.md

 My passion is enabling people to do their best work through technology - while I get to *nerd out* along the way.

-While my focus is Apple in the enterprise, I have first-hand experience and a deep understanding of enterprise architecture and technologies - Windows, Azure, Identity, Network & Security.
+While my focus is Apple in the enterprise, I have a decade of experience with enterprise architecture and core technologies - Windows, Azure, Identity, Network & Security.

 I currently have the pleasure of applying my experience at Jamf, helping our key enterprise customers succeed with Apple.